-USP <665> Standard
+USP <665> and USP <1665>

-BPOG Guide for Evaluating Extractables and Leachables
+BPOG Guidance for Evaluating Extractables and Leachables

 The BioPhorum Operations Group (BPOG) have published two key guidance documents to help control potential risks associated with leachable impurities released by single use components.
 These BPOG documents include “Best Practices Guide for Evaluating Leachables Risk from Polymeric Single-Use Systems Used in Biopharmaceutical Manufacturing” and “Standardized Extractables Testing Protocol for Single-Use Systems in Biomanufacturing” and are widely used by bioprocessing and biopharmaceutical supply companies as best practice for SUS component extractables and leachables testing.
+Note, that whilst the BPOG protocol/BioPhorum guidance references relevant USP chapters and is viewed as best practice by many industry stakeholders, these are not formal regulatory documents.

-Other important guidance includes the PQRI for PODPs (2013), CDER from FDA (2008), EMA and biocompatibility testing according to ISO 10993-18.
+Other important guidance includes Part 8.131 of GMP Annex I, PQRI for PODPs (2013), CDER from the FDA (2008), EMA and biocompatibility testing according to ISO 10993-18.
 This range of guidance should be applied as appropriate to the application and region of interest and study design should be scientifically justified.
-Note, that whilst the BPOG protocol/BioPhorum guidance references relevant USP chapters and is viewed as best practice by many industry stakeholders, these are not formal regulatory documents.

 Evaluation of Extractables from Bioprocessing Bags, Tubing, Valves and more

-The application of single-use technologies and single-use components in the bio processing industry are increasing due to the efficiencies these systems bring.
+The application of single-use technologies and single-use components in the bioprocessing industry are increasing due to the efficiencies these systems bring.
 Bioprocessing materials include disposable media bags, tubing, connectors, sampling systems, elastomer parts (e.g., gaskets, O-rings), buffer containers, mixing systems, valves, sensors, bioreactors, membrane adsorbers, chromatography columns and perfusion and tangential flow filtration cassettes.

 All of these may potentially come into contact with the biopharmaceutical product or process fluids.
-These bioprocess technology single-use components are constantly being redesigned and improved, enabling more effective (fewer contamination risks, lower cleaning, and validation costs), and more compliant products with improved extractables/leachables profiles.
+These SUS components are constantly being redesigned and improved, enabling more effective (fewer contamination risks, lower cleaning, and validation costs), and more compliant products with improved extractables/leachables profiles.
 Consequently, it is important to demonstrate continued regulatory compliance and compatibility with the production process/product to ensure safe, effective, and high-quality final biologic drug products or vaccines and extractables testing is a key element of SUS equipment design.

-BPOG Testing and Science-led Extractables Studies for Single-use Systems
+Science-led E&L Studies for Single-use Systems

 These studies can be challenging, however, our extractables and leachables scientists based at our GMP laboratory in Reinach, Switzerland, use stepwise risk-based approach that meets regulatory expectations and enables robust data generation.
 Typically, we design an extractables and leachables study and method set-up to include a comprehensive analysis of the extractables and leachables including both volatile and non-volatile compounds.
-The extractables study would involve multiple techniques (e.g. (HS)-GC-MS, GC-MS, LC-MS or ICP-MS) where the Analytical Evaluation Threshold analysis (AET) and study design would follow recommended industry guidelines such as the USp 665/USP 1665 or BioPhorum Best Practices Guide for Extractables Testing of Polymeric Single-Use Components used in Biopharmaceutical Manufacturing (BPOG protocol, May 2020).
+The extractables study would involve multiple techniques (e.g. (HS)-GC-MS, GC-MS, LC-MS or ICP-MS) where the Analytical Evaluation Threshold analysis (AET) and study design would follow recommended industry guidelines such as the USP <665>/USP <1665> or BioPhorum Best Practices Guide for Extractables Testing of Polymeric Single-Use Components used in Biopharmaceutical Manufacturing (BPOG protocol, May 2020).

-BPOG Extractables Analytical Study Design and Technologies
+Analytical Study Design and Technologies

 Extractions with both organic and aqueous solvent and formulation/placebo are required to establish the “picture” under the worst-case conditions.
 Typically, aggressive conditions are applied to extractables studies such aselevated temperatures, solvents, and exposure time, in order to force potential extractables to migrate into the solvent.
 Analytical screening methods to characterise extractables should be comprehensive and cover volatiles, semi-volatiles & non-volatiles organic compounds and elemental analysis for inorganic compounds such as metal impurities.
 Through our stepwise approach to extractable/leachable studies, the data we generate supports the assessment of potential leachables present in the final product and help you to determine whether leachable impurities are present at levels that cause safety concerns.